 Have you ever noticed that college admissions offices (and university PR departments) spin their college admissions results?
 Well, move over Bill O’Reilly because you just entered the “No Spin Zone.”
 At Ivy Coach, we make a habit of cutting through college admissions spinsters.
-And right now, we’re going to cut through the spin at Yale University where the “Yale Daily News” touts that this year marked Yale’s most competitive early admit rate ever.
-Don’t believe us?
-Check out Yale’s admissions proclamation for yourself.
+And right now, we’re going to cut through the spin at Yale University where the “Yale Daily News” touts that this year marked Yale’s most competitive early admit rate ever — as though we hadn’t heard that one before!

-It’s funny how even in the article about how this was the best year ever for Yale’s Early pool, the writer starts to make excuses: “While Yale’s 2011 early applicant pool was smaller than last year’s, [Jeffrey] Brenzel, [the Dean of Admissions], said the University received more applicants this fall than the last time that Yale, Harvard and Princeton all offered early admissions programs in fall 2006.
+It’s funny how even in the article about how this was the best year ever for Yale’s Early pool (an article that, interestingly, is no longer available on “The Yale Daily News” website), the writer starts to make excuses: “While Yale’s 2011 early applicant pool was smaller than last year’s, [Jeffrey] Brenzel, [the Dean of Admissions], said the University received more applicants this fall than the last time that Yale, Harvard and Princeton all offered early admissions programs in fall 2006.
 Harvard and Princeton accepted 18 percent and 21 percent of early applicants, respectively.”
 How exactly does this all fit in with the most competitive admit rate in Yale’s Early applicant pool ever?
 Do explain, Yale spinsters!
 Maybe we’re just bad at math?

 And check out our Ivy League Statistics to see the Yale admissions stats for yourself!